jon-harper/OmniBox/docs/tour.md

 [![lower bay tray][img_lower_bay]{ width="480" }][img_lower_bay]

-The lower bay is a configurable area to mount parts like buck converters and MOSFETs.
+The lower bay is an area to mount parts like buck converters and MOSFETs.
 There are four dedicated lower bay trays locations and two more that can occupy an unused CPU tray bay.

 - [GitHub Folder][git_lower_bay]
 - [List of supported lower bay parts][lower_bay]